 Legally, it’s prohibited to reveal the existence of the gag order, but that’s what a Warrant Canary does despite it.
 Surfshark is no different as they seek to be as transparent as they can be.

-0 National Security letters;
+- 0 National Security letters;

-0 Gag orders;
+- 0 Gag orders;

-0 Warrants from a government organization.
+- 0 Warrants from any government organization

 Surfshark has a noteworthy 24/7 customer support system.
 We found that their help center has a wide range of self-service tools that help users learn more about the VPN.
 From guides, troubleshooting tips, FAQs, and a ticketing system.

-There is also an annual plan (12 months) that retails at $5.99 every month – will save you up to 50% of your money and is an ideal option if you want the service for a year.
+There is also an annual plan (12 months) that retails at $3.99 every month – which will save you up to 69% of your money and is an ideal option if you want the service for a year.

-Finally, Surfshark offers a 2-year plan which sells at $1.99 per month – very recommendable if you want to use the service for a long time, and it will save you up to 83% of your money.
+Finally, Surfshark offers a 2-year plan which sells at $2.30 per month – very recommendable if you want to use the service for a long time, and it will save you up to 82% of your money.

 The British Virginia Islands VPN is quite flexible with its payment options.
 They have partnered with Checkout.com and Norton Security to accept some major credit/ debit cards and the global PayPal option.
 Moreover, this VPN allows for various global currencies, including USD, CAD, CNY, EUR, GBP, and AUD as well.

-Surfshark is also among the few VPNs that accept Bitcoin payments and other major cryptocurrency options.
+Surfshark is also among the few VPNs that accept Bitcoin payments and other cryptocurrency options.
 This is an excellent payment channel if you’re looking to conceal your online identity even during payments – we strongly advise you to use this option all the time.

 The table below will give you a better idea of how Surfshark compares to established VPN service providers such as ExpressVPN, NordVPN, and CyberGhost.
-It should be mentioned that you only get the $1.99/month pricing if you purchase the 2-year subscription.
+It should be mentioned that you only get the $2.30/month pricing if you purchase the 2-year subscription.

 The VPN also offers unlimited concurrent connections, a perk rarely seen among top-ranking VPNs.
-What’s more, its 2-year plan is relatively cheap, considering it saves you up to 71% of your money.
+What’s more, its 2-year plan is relatively cheap, considering it saves you up to 82% of your money.
 Moreover, if you feel like terminating your subscription, then you can utilize the 30-day money-back guarantee – which doesn’t have any catch to refund.